Skip to main content.

 • Educate the student body through workshops, events, and share of materials on the interconnectedness of food sustainability and racial inequity,

-• Support local food justice organizations,
+• Support local food and im/migrant justice organizations,

 • Recognize and uplift the existing powerful work being done by BIPOC in food systems and sustainability discourse,